lecramyajiv/fonts-telugu-extra/README.md

 Telugu is an Indian language spoken in the states of Telangana and Andhra Pradesh.
 It is spoken by about 96 million people.
-This is an extra collection of Tamil fonts for Slackware
+This is an extra collection of Telugu fonts for Slackware
 Linux distro.

 The Fonts are from